marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Remove by threshold
 *Reference Code*: 9067034
+> [!NOTE]
+> You can remove other types of geometry using the corresponding remove functions.

 > [!TIP]
-> Remember that you can use the @id or @prim_id attributes instead of the @ptnum or @primnum to be consistent, but it needs to be precomputed.
+> Remember that you can use the @id attribute instead of the @ptnum to be consistent, but it needs to be precomputed.

 **remove_points_by_threshold**
 > [!IMPORTANT]